spatialeye/NetCon/content/5 Configuration/Commodities/Commodity Rules.md

 | E          | ::ABC                  | ::B                  | false        |
 | E          | ::ABC                  | ::C                  | false        |

-As we see, the flow is no longer mazed, but also the first connector where power comes in, which is ABC, is no longer fed from in individual cables, since ABC can not be fed from the individual phases.
+As we see, the flow is no longer meshed, but also the first connector where power comes in, which is ABC, is no longer fed from in individual cables, since ABC can not be fed from the individual phases.
 ![[../../Zimages/single _phase_cables_with_normal_commodity_rules.png|single _phase_cables_with_normal_commodity_rules.png]]